hexojs/hexo-util/README.md

 ### deepMerge(target, source)

 Merges the enumerable properties of two objects deeply.
+Only `target` object will be changed.

 ``` js
 const obj1 = {a: {b: 1, c: 1, d: {e: 1, f: 1}}};